 After the mortgage note sale is complete on the buyer’s end, you are paid for the note by check or wire transfer.
 After the money clears your account, it’s yours to do with as you please.

 The process above may seem a bit complicated to first-time note sellers, but most of the detail work surrounding the sale is performed by the buyer.
-As long as the buyer wants your note, you can provide the necessary documents for the sale, and the mortgage title is “clean”, your mortgage note sale should proceed smoothly through the 12 steps listed above.
+As long as the buyer wants your note, you are able to provide the necessary documents for the sale, and the mortgage title is “clean,” your mortgage note sale should proceed smoothly through the 12 steps listed above.

 Do I have to sell the entire note?